Your cart is currently empty!

 Issues relevant to the habitat of artists come out strongly in the Art Fair.
 While Sliman Mansour paints a Palestinian village using watercolors on paper, Alaa Albaba presents the contradictions of the built-up area in Alamari camp in Ramallah when seen against its surrounding of modern residential areas and commercial buildings appearing in the background.
 Young emerging artist Yazan Abu Salameh continues to discuss the rapidly changing urban environment as a result of the apartheid wall and its impact on daily life.

 In this edition of Ramallah Art Fair, some artists present the process of studying lines, shapes, and colors concerning issues relevant to their contexts.
-Akram Al Halabi’s paperworks are in-depth studies of form, line, and color.
-He uses black and white degradations to present two series tilted Explosion and Robes.
-Benji Boyadgian works are also in-depth studies of repetition and error in shapes, lines, and colors inspired by oriental tiles ornamentation.
+Akram Al Halabi’s paperwork are in-depth studies of form, line, and color.
+He uses black and white degradations to present two series titled Explosion and Robes.
+Benji Boyadgian’s works are also in-depth studies of repetition and error in shapes, lines, and colors inspired by oriental tiles ornamentation.
 Nidal Morra, on the other hand, presents a study into the Palestinian Keffiyeh, dismantling the colors and shapes.
-Dima Hourani and Asad Azi are also experimentation with shapes and materials.
+Dima Hourani and Asad Azi are also experimenting with shapes and materials.
 The Turkish artist Cem Polat presents a series of abstract works constructing multiple colored layers on the surfaces of his works using mixed media on paper.